Thursday, October 16, 2025

 On the Twofold Truth of Theology

-Veritas theologiae duplicem habet formam: internam, quae consistit in felicitate Spiritu data intra linguam fidei (T), et externam, quae consistit in adaequatione huius linguae ad esse divinitus constitutum.
-Hae duae veritates, distinctae sed ordinatae, in Christo, qui est Verbum et Res, uniuntur.
+Utrum veritas theologiae duplicem habeat formam: internam, quae consistit in felicitate Spiritu data intra linguam fidei T, et externam, quae consistit in adaequatione huius linguae ad esse divinitus constitutum; et utrum hae duae veritates, distinctae sed ordinatae, in Christo, qui est simul Verbum et Res, suam unitatem reperiant.

-We might speak of the truth of theology as twofold: internal truth, which consists in Spirit-given felicity within the language of faith T, and external truth, which consists in the adequation of that language to the reality constituted by God.
-The two are distinct but ordered to one another, and they find their unity in Christ, who is both Word and Reality.
+Whether the truth of theology possesses a twofold form: an internal truth, consisting in Spirit-given felicity within the language of faith T, and an external truth, consisting in the adequation of that language to the reality constituted by God; and whether these two forms of truth, distinct yet ordered, find their unity in Christ, who is both Word and Reality.

 Thesis